yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/create-admin-user.md

     parent: configure-yugabyte-platform
     weight: 10
 isTocNested: true
-showAsideToc: true
+showAsideToc: false
 ---

-## Register tenant account

-To register a tenant account, go to [http://yugaware-host-public-ip/register](http://yugaware-host-public-ip/register).
+To create an admin account, go to [http://yugaware-host-public-ip/register](http://yugaware-host-public-ip/register).
 By default, Yugabyte Platform runs as a single-tenant application.

 ![Register](/images/ee/register.png)

 After you click **Submit**, you are automatically logged into the Yugabyte Platform Admin UI.
 Proceed to [configuring cloud providers](../configure-cloud-providers/).

-## Log in

 By default, [http://yugaware-host-public-ip](http://yugaware-host-public-ip) redirects to [http://yugaware-host-public-ip/login](http://yugaware-host-public-ip/login).
 Login to the application using the credentials you had provided during the Register customer step.